xiaoye-hua/xiaoye-hua.github.io/_posts/papers/RecSys/2023-04-16-Applying Deep Learning To Airbnb Search.md

 found that the model’s performance was remarkably stable over these values it had never seen before.
 2. [ ] what NN structure ??
-    1. [ ] trained with pairwise loss
+    1. [ ] trained with pairwise loss ??
 2. toread
-    1. [ ] Improving Deep Learning For Airbnb Search (industry, airbnb)
+    1. [x] Improving Deep Learning For Airbnb Search (industry, airbnb)

 ## Ref